What the European Accessibility Act Means for Your Website

 What is the European Accessibility Act 2025?

 The EAA is a directive from the European Union that aims to harmonize accessibility requirements for certain products and services across member states.
 It is designed to eliminate barriers within the EU’s internal market that arise from divergent national laws.
-The Act is expected to benefit businesses, people with disabilities, and the elderly by clarifying existing accessibility obligations in EU law.
+The European Accessibility Act is expected to benefit businesses, people with disabilities, and the elderly by clarifying existing accessibility regulations in EU law.

 You can read more about how it benefits businesses in regards of growth, loyalty and improved SEO in our blogpost How accessibility drives growth and business value